dzhanrafetov/Melifera-Revamp/README.md

 - Configured Redis for efficient token storage and session management.
 - Utilized a Redis image from Docker for easy deployment.

+## Elasticsearch Integration
+- Integrated Elasticsearch for efficient search capabilities.
+- Implemented fuzzy searching to provide more relevant search results to users.

+## Logstash Data Migration
+- Implemented Logstash to migrate data from MySQL to Elasticsearch.
+- Configured Logstash pipelines to handle data migration for advertisements.

 ## Logout Feature
 - Added a logout feature to clear user sessions and remove tokens from Redis, improving session handling.